In Pursuit of Luxury

 All of these questions stack up to make for a subject of pressing concern and febrile debate.

 What we do

 In Pursuit of Luxury includes conferences, publications and the creation of a variety of programmes and initiatives which are delivered to academic, industry and public audiences.
 It is apparent that there is a need to clarify how luxury ‘works’ within a global context.
-With this in mind, Intellect will publish a special issue of the journal Fashion, Style and Popular Culture.

 We have also set up The IPOL Consortium, an intellectual group comprised of delegates and their institutions from industry and academia is an important means of disseminating research to a large audience.

 The IPOL Consortium, working with the University of Hertfordshire, Yale School of Management, Koppelman School of Business at Brooklyn College and partner institutions associated with these universities, will deliver international educational programs to postgraduates and industry.
 We also provide consultancy services to industry around strategic planning, product and service development.